Utah LLC: Everything You Need to Know

 - Filing Fee.
 There is a general filing fee of $70 to create your Utah LLC.
 You can file in person, via mail, fax, e-mail, or online.

 If you need help establishing your Utah LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.